Occupational Safety, Hygiene, and Health

 The Kawasaki Group and staff seconded from partners under the Group's management

-Kawasaki has defined a set of Safety and Health Management Rules under which it has established safety and health structures both Company-wide and at individual works.
+Kawasaki has defined a set of Safety and Health Management Rules in accordance with the Kawasaki Group Policy on a Management Approach Prioritizing Occupational Safety, Hygiene and Health, approved by the Board of Directors, under which it has established safety and health structures both Company-wide and at individual works.
 We actively implement measures in a planned manner to ensure the safety and health of our employees and staff seconded from partners, improve their health and create comfortable working environments.
 Specifically, our safety and health activities are carried out at different works under the supervision and management of Managers of Safety and Health based on Company-wide measures defined by the General Manager of Safety and Health.
-When an accident occurs, it is reported to the General Manager of Safety and Health and the labor union, and legally required filings and other such procedures are handled in accordance with corporate regulations and rules.
+The results of these activities are reported at Management Committee every year.
+When an accident, such as an occupational accident, occurs, it is reported to the General Manager of Safety and Health and the labor union, and legally required filings and other such procedures are handled in accordance with corporate regulations and rules.

 Occupational Safety, Hygiene, and Health Management Structure

-Company-wide: Osamu Gouroku, Deputy General Manager of Human Resources Division (General Manager of Safety and Health)
+Company-wide: Takaaki Kitabayashi, Deputy General Manager of Human Resources Division (General Manager of Safety and Health)

 Each works: Managers of Safety and Health